HL7/cqf-measures/postman-tests/ReadMe.md

 Import the collection in Postman.

-After setting up the variables, double click the query you want to run from the collection.
+After setting up the variables, double-click the query you want to run from the collection.
 Check the results.
 Edit as desired and rerun.
 Rinse and repeat.

 ## Running the collection from CLI